Ken Murray (entertainer): Early life

 Murray was born in New York City to a family of vaudeville performers.
 Many sources incorrectly give his birth name as Don Court.
-He had an older brother, Joseph.
-According to Murray's autobiography Life on a Pogo Stick, as a teenager he learned that Joseph was actually his father and the couple who he thought were his parents were in fact his grandparents.
+He was raised believing he had an older brother, Joseph.
+According to Murray's autobiography, Life on a Pogo Stick, as a teenager he learned that Joseph was actually his father and the couple who he thought were his parents were in fact his grandparents.
 The family withheld the truth from Murray because Joseph, who was also a vaudevillian, did not want the public to know that he had a young son.
 Joseph had divorced Murray's mother and decided that his parents would provide a more stable life than he was able to as a traveling performer.
 Murray also wrote of his quest to find his mother in his later years.

-Before embarking on a career in show business, Murray changed his name because he did not want to ride the coattails of his father's success; he wanted to make a name for himself.

 Career

 Vaudeville and stage

 Murray got his start in show business on the stage in the 1920s as a stand-up comedian.
 He performed his comedy act on the vaudeville circuit and in burlesque.
-He found success as a stage performer after appearing in Earl Carroll's Vanities on Broadway in 1935.
+Following efforts to establish himself in Hollywood in the late 1920s, he found success on the New York stage after appearing in Earl Carroll's Vanities on Broadway in 1935.

-In the 1940s, Murray became famous for his Blackouts, a racy stage variety show featuring Marie Wilson (among others) at the El Capitan Theatre on Vine Street in Hollywood.
+In the 1940s, Murray became famous for his Blackouts, a racy Hollywood variety show featuring Marie Wilson (among others) staged at the El Capitan Theatre on Vine Street.
 The Blackouts played to standing-room-only audiences for 3,844 performances, ending in 1949.
 Later that year, the show moved to Broadway with Marie Windsor replacing Marie Wilson.
 It received devastating reviews (the revue was considered too ribald for more sophisticated New York audiences) and closed after six weeks.

 Murray revived the Blackouts on the Las Vegas stage in 1956.
 The show was a hit and ran for three years.